 Depending on details about your business, your agent may recommend several insurance policies, including:

 General liability insurance helps pay damages if you or one of your workers accidentally cause third-party injuries or property damage.
 It’s crucial to go over policy exclusions with your agent to ensure you have appropriate coverage for your construction company.

 Property insurance helps pay for your property loss, including your building and permanently installed equipment after a covered event like a fire or storm.

-Professional liability insurance is necessary if you perform design or engineering work.
+Professional liability insurance is necessary if you perform design or engineering work or make decisions on the building or project.
 This policy helps protect you against negligence claims.

 Commercial auto insurance helps pay for damages if you or one of your workers causes an accident with a company vehicle.
 Auto liability insurance helps pay for damage to someone else’s property as well as their accident-related medical bills.
 If you choose collision and comprehensive coverage, the policy may also pay to repair or replace your vehicle after an accident.

 Umbrella insurance helps cover liability claims that exceed the limits of your other insurance policies.
 While umbrella insurance rates vary, you can generally get a lot of this essential coverage for a relatively small amount of money.

 Inland marine insurance can help pay to replace tools you store in a trailer, truck or work shop.
 This policy helps pay to replace your important tools and equipment if it’s stolen or damaged in a covered event like a fire.

 Builders risk and installation floaters help provide coverage for supplies, materials, the entire building and equipment purchased and sent to a job site but not yet installed.

 CCIS Insurance Group can help you understand your construction insurance options and get a quote.